Program currently closed to new members

 The Meet-a-Mentor program seeks to bring together mentors and mentees based on shared experiences and areas of interest in order to develop the mentee’s goals and career skills, help them address and overcome challenges in their career and/or workplace, and also to broaden the mentor’s perspectives and mentoring skills.
 Mentors and mentees will be matched using optional criteria of the mentor and mentee’s choosing.

 Information collected as part of the mentor matching process is completely optional but recommended.
 This information is retained by BTV for as long as is necessary to match mentors and mentees, and will then be removed.
-Information can also be removed by request via the Meet-a-Mentor Feedback form.
+Information can also be removed by request via the Meet-a-Mentor Feedback form (link removed).

 We expect all mentors and mentees to agree to the Code of Conduct of the Blue Team Village, which is the same as the DEF CON CoC.
 In addition, we expect mentors and mentees to respect each other’s time as this is a volunteer-driven program, and to maintain an open mind specifically with respect to others' differing experiences in the workplace and in the tech/hacker community.